Deep Multimodal Fusion for Generalizable Person Re-identification: Methodology

 \subsection{Multimodal Feature Fusion}

-In order to translate the image feature to the fused feature space, we pre-process the image samples before inputting them to the network.
-As shown in Fig.~\ref{fig3}, vector-form samples from the same identity are pulled closer on the same feature space after the translation of samples from different modalities.
-In particular, for an image sample $x\in R^{H\times W\times C}$, we first split the images into $N$ parts, where $H$, $W$, $C$ denote height, width and number of channels respectively.
-Each part of the image has the same value in terms of width and height aspects, by which we can get $N$ patches of the image $\{x_j\in R^{H'\times{W'}\times{C}}| j=1, 2, ..., N\}$, where $H'$ and $W'$ denote the height and width of the image patches.
-After that we introduce the image patches to the pre-trained image encoder~\cite{baevski2022data2vec} to flatten them to low-dimensional vector.
-Then we design a linear projection layer to map the low-dimensional vector $v_j$ to $D$-dimensional $F(v_j) \in R^{1\times {D}}$, which can be expressed as:
+In order to translate the image feature to the fused feature space, we pre-process the image samples before inputting them to the Transformer network.
+As shown in Figure~\ref{fig3}, vector-form samples from the same identity are pulled closer in the same feature space after the feature translation from different modalities.
+In particular, for an image sample $x\in R^{H\times W\times C}$, we first split the image into $N$ parts, where $H$, $W$, $C$ denote height, width and number of channels respectively.
+Each part of the image has the same value in terms of width and height aspects, by which we can get $N$ patches of the image $\{x_j\in R^{H'\times{W'}\times{C}}, j=1, 2, ..., N\}$, where $H'$ and $W'$ denote the height and width of the image patches.
+After image pre-processing, we input the image patches to the pre-trained image encoder~\citep{baevski2022data2vec}, which can effectively flatten image features to low-dimensional vectors.
+The pre-trained image encoder can be expressed as: